 Members sit as independents — not representing any political party and voting with their individual consciences on all issues.
 Members learn about, and experience firsthand the parliamentary process, debate topics of interest, and plan numerous activities for the upcoming year.
 After Session, members put these activities and projects into action.
 Proposed activities are presented in the form of government bills; once passed they're actually put into effect!
 This is where BC youth Parliament differs from its counterparts — BCYP is in no way a "model" or "mock" parliament; our legislation actually translates into real action in the community.

-Application Information: The application deadline for the 88th British Columbia youth Parliament is October 27th, 2016.
+Application Information: The application deadline for the 88th British Columbia youth Parliament was October 27th, 2016.
 If you are aged 16 to 21, you may be able to get involved in youth parliament!
 To apply, print off an application, have an organization/school/group sponsor you, write a personal statement and mail, email or fax in a completed application form.
 If you would like to request a copy of the teacher/coordinator information package please contact Rhonda Vanderfluit, BCYP Registrar.